 Mindfulness courses use a variety of meditations to develop and manage our attention.
 Think of it like exercise for the attention muscle.

 Step 1. choose an object on which to focus your attention, let’s say sensations of breath

-Step 2. find the sensations in the body, maybe the rise and fall of the chest (this is known as the anchor for the practice)
+Step 2. find the sensations of breath in the body, maybe the rise and fall of the chest

 Step 5. acknowledge this has occurred

 When you purposefully concentrate on your anchor your attention remains on your object; however as soon as your concentration lessens, you will slip your anchor and the mind will wander away.

 When you notice this has happened, you note where it wandered to (gaining insight into how your mind operates) and then return to the object and begin again.

 In a 10 minute practice that might happen 100 times.

 No biggie, each time it happens you are developing the ability to notice mental activity as well as learning how to own your attention.

 Some compare the practice to aiming an arrow at something and then pouring your attention down its shaft onto the object.